Morning Habits That Set You Up for a Great Day

 • Gratitude journaling: Write down 3 things you're grateful for.

 • Breathing exercise: Inhale for 4 counts, hold for 4, exhale for 4, hold for 4 (box breathing).
+These small acts can help center your mind and put you in control of your day.

 5. Plan (Not Just React) to Your Day